ossf/scorecard/config/README.md

 # Maintainer Annotations

-*Maintainer Annotations* are an *experimental feature* that let maintainers *add context* to Scorecard check results in `scorecard.yml`.
-Annotations can be useful when Scorecard incorrectly assesses a project's security practices.
+**Maintainer Annotations** are an experimental feature that let maintainers add context to Scorecard check results.
+Annotations can inform users when Scorecard is incorrectly assessing a project's security practices.

 ## Annotating Your Project